logicly-au/pmhc-mds-user-documentation/doc/faqs/system/data-entry.rst

-`Service Contact Key <https://docs.pmhc-mds.com/en/v1/data-specification/data-model-and-specifications.html#service-contact-data-elements>`_, and `Outcome Collection Occasion Key <https://docs.pmhc-mds.com/en/v1/data-specification/data-model-and-specifications.html#outcome-collection-occasion-data-elements>`_ are the system `unique identification keys <https://docs.pmhc-mds.com/en/v1/data-specification/identifier-management.html#unique-keys>`_ that will need to be manually created and managed by your Provider Organisation.
+`Service Contact Key <https://docs.pmhc-mds.com/en/v1/data-specification/data-model-and-specifications.html#service-contact-data-elements>`_, and `Outcome Collection Occasion Key <https://docs.pmhc-mds.com/en/v1/data-specification/data-model-and-specifications.html#outcome-collection-occasion-data-elements>`_ are the system `unique identification keys <https://docs.pmhc-mds.com/en/v1/data-specification/identifier-management.html#unique-keys>`_ that will need to be manually created and managed by your provider organisation.

-Each record needs to be assigned a stable unique key within the Provider Organisation, in order to facilitate adding/updating/deleting each item when entering data.
+Each record needs to be assigned a stable unique key within the provider organisation, in order to facilitate adding/updating/deleting each item when entering data.

 See data specifications for `Identifier management <http://docs.pmhc-mds.com/en/v1/data-specification/identifier-management.html>`_.